- Search The Registry

 - Street Team Youth Programs

 - My Account

-Carol Brice was born on this date 1918.
+Carol Brice was born on this date in 1918.
 She was a Black contralto singer.

-Among her many stage roles were Addie in Regina, Maude in Finian’s Rainbow, Maria in Porgy and Bess, Queenie in Showboat and Harriet Tubman in Gentlemen, Be Seated.
+Among her stage roles were Addie in Regina, Maude in Finian’s Rainbow, Maria in Porgy and Bess, Queenie in Showboat, and Harriet Tubman in Gentlemen, Be Seated.
 She was a member of the Vienna Volksoper from 1967 to 1971.
-Brice taught at the University of Oklahoma from 1974.
+Brice taught at the University of Oklahoma in 1974.
 With her husband, the baritone Thomas Carey, she founded the Cimarron Circuit Opera Company.
-Carol Brice died on February 15, 1985 in Norman, Oklahoma.
+Carol Brice died on February 15, 1985, in Norman, Oklahoma.